Teun/SnappetChallenge/README.md

 		Overall Subject Activity
 		- The reports illustrates the overall ativity per subject.

-Ensure that the system has the above listed development requirements installed and configure.
+Ensure that the system has the above listed development requirements installed and configured.
-Use the Developer PowerShell to run the application with the following command: dotnet run Browse the application on https://Localhost:5001
+Use the Developer PowerShell to run the application using the command: dotnet run Browse the application on https://Localhost:5001